Application Deadline - December 1, 2023

-Department of Psychology Interview Weekend is February 14-16, 2020.
+Department of Psychology Interview Weekend will be scheduled for early 2024.
 The individual programs have different policies about whether in-person or telephone interviews are recommended or required.
 Please contact program directors or watch the web site for specific details.
 Interviews are by invitation only, following review of the applications.
 We typically extend invitations to attend Interview Weekend about one month prior to the weekend.

 Our Online Admissions System